Tutorial: Aggregated Metrics Shaping

 Creating a derived tdigest metric

-Suppose you have a dataset containing all Spans of your amazing online shop, and you want to visualise the 95th percentile duration of an operation called “PlaceOrder”, which will help you figure out when placing orders has been slower than usual, and recognize trends/patterns or simply investigate an issue that happened in the system.
+Suppose you have a dataset containing all Spans of your amazing online shop, and you want to visualize the 95th percentile duration of an operation called “PlaceOrder”, which will help you figure out when placing orders has been slower than usual, and recognize trends/patterns or simply investigate an issue that happened in the system.
 You would like to see something like this:

 Example of a chart that we want to generate